-In these passages Paul tells the Corinthian’s that ‘knowledge makes arrogant, but love edifies.’
+In this daily Bible reading Paul tells the Corinthian’s that ‘knowledge makes arrogant, but love edifies.’
 As we get to know the Bible better, there is a tendency to become arrogant in our knowledge.
 This arrogance might become visible when we speak to a fellow believer who is not as knowledgeable as we might be.

 Paul illustrated this tendency with an example.
 The example Paul used was regarding a fellow believer thinking it was a sin to eat meat that was sacrificed to idols.
 Knowing that eating the meat is not a sin, the stronger believer might influence the weaker believer the eat the meat.